whisplnspace/CareerAI/README.md

 # CareerAI

 CareerAI is an AI-powered career guidance system designed to assist users in making informed career decisions.
-This project leverages machine learning and natural language processing to analyze user inputs and provide personalized career recommendations.
+This project leverages machine learning and natural language processing to analyse user inputs and provide personalised career recommendations.

 ## Features
 - 🎯 AI-driven career recommendations